8 Stages of new product development with examples

 Step 2.
 Idea screening

 Once you have a solid list of ideas, it’s time to separate the wheat from the chaff.
-To do this effectively, formulate a list of criteria that an idea has to comply with in order to be valuable enough to pursue further.
+Be ruthless at this stage.
+It’s better to kill questionable ideas now than invest heavily in something destined to fail:

 Step 3.
 Concept testing